Dustin Hoffman: 1970–1979: Film stardom and acclaim

 All the President's Men (1976) was made less than two years after the Watergate scandal, and starred Hoffman and Robert Redford as the real-life journalists, Carl Bernstein and Bob Woodward, respectively.
 Based on actual events, Hoffman and Redford play Washington Post reporters who uncover a break-in at the Watergate Hotel and end up investigating a political scandal that reaches all the way to the presidency.
 The film, as earlier ones, had Hoffman take on a dramatically different character than his previous one (as Lenny Bruce), although both men, Bruce and Bernstein, set their faces against abuses of institutional power, and the tendency for society to ignore such abuses.
 Author James Morrison compares the two roles: "As Lenny Bruce in Lenny (1974), Hoffman plays a martyr to the cause of establishment oppression, while in All the President's Men, he plays a reporter exposing presidential malfeasance."

 Vincent Canby of The New York Times described the film as "a spellbinding detective story".
 "The strength of the movie", he added, was "the virtually day-to-day record of the way Bernstein and Woodward conducted their investigations."
 The characters portrayed by Hoffman and Redford shared the rank of No. 27 Hero on AFI's 100 Years...
 100 Heroes and Villains list, while Entertainment Weekly ranked All the President's Men as one of the 25 "Powerful Political Thrillers".

 Hoffman next starred in Marathon Man (1976), a film based on William Goldman's novel of the same name, opposite Laurence Olivier and Roy Scheider.
 Its director, John Schlesinger also directed Hoffman in Midnight Cowboy in 1969.
 Described as "Schlesinger's thriller", by author Gene D. Phillips, Hoffman plays the hero, Babe Levy, a part-time long-distance runner and graduate student, who suddenly finds himself being pursued by a fugitive Nazi.
 To put himself in the mindset of someone under severe emotional distress, Hoffman did not sleep for days at a time and let his body become disheveled and unhealthy.
+Olivier was alarmed when Hoffman turned up on set for the dental torture scene.
+Hoffman explained what he had done, and Olivier replied: "My dear boy, have you ever tried simply acting?
+It's much easier."

 Goldman describes his inspiration for the novel: "What if someone close to you was something totally different from what you thought?
 In the story, Hoffman thinks his brother (Roy Scheider) is a businessman where the reality is that the man is a spy, who has been involved with the Nazi, Szell."
 However, Hoffman remembers a serious disagreement he had with Goldman, who also wrote the screenplay, about how the story ends: